Which process directly produces ATP from ADP during cellular respiration?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-During cellular respiration, the process that directly produces ATP from ADP is the electron transport chain.
-In cellular respiration, the electron transport chain occurs in the inner mitochondrial membrane and involves a series of protein complexes that transfer electrons derived from NADH and FADH2, which are produced in earlier stages of respiration like glycolysis and the Krebs cycle.
+The process that directly produces ATP from ADP during cellular respiration involves the electron transport chain.
+During this stage of cellular respiration, electrons are transferred through a series of protein complexes in the inner mitochondrial membrane.
+These electrons come from NADH and FADH2, which are generated in earlier stages like glycolysis and the Krebs cycle.

 Subscribe